So reading a Grammarly review is now a priority after that embarrassment.

 Grammarly is Fast and Accurate

-Grammarly can process large amounts of text quickly and accurately.
+The Grammarly tool can process large amounts of text quickly and accurately.
 For example, it took only a few seconds to run through a 7,000-word post.

 It is also known for catching the highest quantity of errors compared to its competitors.